matiasngf/creative-dev-challenge/docs/hooks-and-stores.md

 [Source](../src/context/use-tracked-element.ts)

-Main store used to track HTML elements into Three.js.
+The main store used to track HTML elements into Three.js.

-Usually it is only used via the `ThreePortal` component, but you can use it to manually connect a DOM element to Three.js.
+Usually, it is only used via the `ThreePortal` component, but you can manually connect a DOM element to Three.js.

 ```tsx
 const {